elastisys/compliantkubernetes/docs/user-guide/logs.md

 mkdir opensearch-dump

 # OpenSearch username and password
-# This will be handed out from your Compliant Kubernetes administrator
+# This will be handed out from your Welkin administrator
 OPENSEARCH_USERNAME="your-username"
 OPENSEARCH_PASSWORD="your-password"